Workshops, Groups & Events

 Are you finding yourself feeling overwhelmed, worried or anxious?
 This reflective journaling workshop from the Student Wellbeing Service aims to help you organise your thoughts and make sense of how you are feeling through effective reflective practice.

-All workshops are one hour
+All workshops are 60 minutes

 Try mindfulness to reduce stress and improve your concentration (LSE LIFE)